jmdobry/angular-cache/README.md

 ## Features

 ##### `storageMode`
 Configure the cache to sync itself with `localStorage` or `sessionStorage`.
-The cache will re-initialize itself from `localStorage` and `sessionStorage` on page refresh. __Note:__ If angular-cache doesn't detect a global `localStorage` or `sessionStorage` then that feature will be disabled.
-It is up to the developer to provide a polyfill for browsers that don't support `localStorage` and `sessionStorage`.
+The cache will re-initialize itself from `localStorage` and `sessionStorage` on page refresh.

 ```javascript
 $angularCacheFactory('newCache', { storageMode: 'localStorage' });